-Virtual staging is a cost effective way to make a vacant home look spectacular.
+Virtual Staging is a cost-effective way to make a vacant home look spectacular.
 But which are the best virtual staging options in the market right now?
-Check out our favorites in today's article.
+Check out our favorites in this article.

-In our current Covid-19 reality, there has been a tremendous push for even more things to transition online.
+In the post-pandemic world, there has been a tremendous push for even more things to transition online.
 Previously seen as a premium service, virtual showings are now becoming the norm for real estate agents.
 And now, there’s no turning back.
-Even after the world goes back to normal, we can expect virtual showings to remain.
+Even as the world goes back to normal, we can expect virtual showings to remain.

 But that also raises the question: what else will go virtual?
 One of the most obvious candidates for that is virtual staging.